-Triberg is located in the middle of the Black Forest.
-The town of approximately five thousand people has one of the tallest series of waterfalls in the Gutach River, the Triberg Waterfalls, which have relatively easy public access.
-Triberg is also known for its beautiful countryside as well as cuckoo clocks.
-While living in Germany, a visit to this beautiful town should not go amiss.
+Located in the middle of the Black Forest, Triberg has one of the tallest series of waterfalls in the Gutach River, the Triberg Waterfalls, which have relatively easy public access.
+A town of approximately five thousand people, Triberg is known for its beautiful countryside as well as for its cuckoo clocks.
+While living in Germany, a visit to this beautiful town is definitely worth your while.

 Triberg Highlights